Doronicum grandiflorum

 Doronicum grandiflorum is a European species of Doronicum, a member of the family Asteraceae.

 Doronicum grandiflorum is a perennial herb growing 10–40 cm.
 (4-16 inches) tall and producing numerous yellow flower heads borne singly on hairy stalks.
 The large, ovate (egg-shaped) ground-leaves have toothed edges and are supported by long, narrow petioles.
 The flower stems also bear leaves spaced alternately along the lower half of the stem.
 These hug the stem and are ovate to lanceolate.
-The leaves are heavily densely beset with both glandular and non-glandular hairs.
+The leaves are densely beset with both glandular and non-glandular hairs.
 The flower heads are 4–6 cm.
 (1.5-2.5 in.) wide and have both yellow ray and disc flowers.
 Flowers appear from July through August.

+Taxonomy

+Doronicum grandiflorum was given its scientific name in 1786 by Jean-Baptiste Lamarck.
+It is classified in the genus Doronicum as part of the family Asteraceae.
+According to Plants of the World Online it has heterotypic synonyms.